fwupd/fwupd/README.md

 can be **upgraded** (but not downgraded) without the user or administrator password.

-By default only very few keys will be installed *by default*.
-These are vendors who have a proven security track record and a thorough understanding of public-private key security.
+Only very few keys will be installed *by default*.
+These are the keys of vendors who have a proven security track record and a thorough understanding of public-private key security.

-In particular, private keys should **only** be kept on trusted hardware (or virtual machine) that has limited network access, or networking completely disabled.
+In particular, private keys should **only** be kept on Hardware Security Mechanisms, and used on machines (or virtual machine) that have limited network access, or networking completely disabled.
 The machine and any backups also need to be kept physically secure.

 Adding a New Key
 ----------------